sjdpk/fsm/README.md

 eg: fsm -switch "3.10.4"
 ```

+###FAQ

+1. > fsm not found
+Add this line at the end of your shell (eg: bashrc/zshrc) file
+			 ...
+			...
+			source ~/.fsm/fsm.sh

 ## Contributing

 I welcome and appreciate contributions from the community!
 Whether you want to report a bug, request a new feature, or submit a pull request, please feel free to contribute to this project and help make it even better.